rbgrouleff/ceol/README.md

 $ ceol - # turns the volume down by 1
 $ ceol -- # turns the volume down by 2 and so on
 $ ceol off # powers off to standby
+$ ceol on # powers on from standby
 ```

 ## Development